hstatsep-wd/hello-world/README.md

 ```

-5. Preview your `index.html` to make sure it works!
+5. Use `http-server` to preview your `index.html` to make sure it works!

 6. In order to push your code to Github, copy/paste the following code into your terminal.
 Make sure you press enter after the last command.